chrisidso/NHLExpansionDraftSimulator/README.md

 So with this information in the back of my mind I began designing an expansion draft simulator.
 I was determined to incorporate as many of the expansion draft rules as possible.
-There would need to be a way to calculate the relative strength of the teams in the NHL, as well as a way to calculate how good a player is (something the NHL has trying to do for some time with varying degrees of success).
+And there would need to be a way to calculate the relative strength of the teams in the NHL, as well as a way to calculate how good a player is (something the NHL has trying to do for some time with varying degrees of success).
 There would also need to be a way to decide which players to protect, and a method for selecting and